-Three days later, scale of Hurricane Matthew's damage in Haiti still unclear
+Haiti: Hurricane leaves hundreds dead

 Dave Brodsky, president of Chanje Movement, a California-based church partnership that has been working in Haiti since the 2010 earthquake, said he observed homes leveled with mud among other problems.

-"There are sanitation issues because the standing water is mixing with human waste and animal waste," he said speaking to CNN from Croix-des-Bouquets, a major suburb to the north east of the capital.
+"There are sanitation issues because the standing water is mixing with human waste and animal waste," he said, speaking to CNN from Croix-des-Bouquets, a major suburb to the north east of the capital.

 The "poorest of the poor" have been worst hit by flooding, he said.

-Partners in Health, which has worked in Haiti for nearly three decades, warned that the hurricane would likely worsen the country's cholera epidemic.
+Partners in Health warned that the hurricane would likely worsen the country's cholera epidemic.

-Its chief medical officer in Haiti, Dr. Charles-Patrick Almazor told ABC News: "Though the storm has passed, experience tells us that the worst is yet to come.
-What would be the immediate need is to make sure that people get safe drinking water and safe water for washing."

 Cholera is an acute gastrointestinal illness caused by ingesting food or drink contaminated with Vibrio cholera bacteria.
 It can cause severe diarrhea and vomiting, which leads to extreme dehydration.